-Candidates for a teaching credential in music should refer to the statement "Admission to Upper Division Teacher Training" on page 28 and to the other degree requirements on that page and those following.
+Candidates for a teaching credential in music should refer to the statement "Admission to Upper Division Teacher Training" on page 32 and to the other degree requirements on that page and those following.
+The curriculum for the A.B.
+Degree with a Special Secondary credential in Music is on page 46.